 3. Suffragette (2015)

 The Suffragette movement is one of the most important events of England in the 20th century since this was the first time when women began fighting for their voting rights in the country.
 The central character of the film is a woman called Maud Watts (Carey Mulligan), who gets inspired by the female leader Emmeline Pankhurst (Meryl Streep) and joins the movement to fight against the oppressions of patriarchy.
-However, as it always happens, the women who speak of change are targetted by the police and the establishment.
+However, as it always happens, the women who speak of change are targeted by the police and the establishment.
 They suffer serious consequences even in their personal sphere, but they willingly risk everything to give their future generations a more just society than the one they were born in.
 The film is rather inspiring, and despite having some structural inadequacies, makes it all up using the powerful performances by its glittering star cast.

 Read More: Movies Like Manchester by the Sea